resourced/resourced/README.md

 **1. Configuring readers and writers**

 ResourceD data collector is called a reader.
-The quickest way to configure a reader is to use dynamic language.
+The quickest way to configure a reader is to use a script.

 1. Write your script.
-There is only one requirement to your script: **You must output the data(in JSON) through STDOUT**.
+There is only one requirement to your script: **You must output the JSON data through STDOUT**

 2. Write ResourceD config file.
-See examples [here](https://github.com/resourced/resourced/tree/master/tests/data/config-reader).
+[See examples here](https://github.com/resourced/resourced/tree/master/tests/data/config-reader).

 **2. Running ResourceD**